First published: 19 January 2021 @ 6:20 pm

 Paying Your Own Way

 If you rent your home, it is up to you to pay for it.
 You will have no mortgage payment and no property taxes.
-Your landlord pays for these expenses as well as repairs and maintenance on the property.
+Your landlord pays for these expenses and repairs and maintenance on the property.

-With home ownership, your monthly mortgage payment or escrow account will cover most of these costs, with the exception of annual homeowner’s insurance.
+With home ownership, your monthly mortgage payment or escrow account will cover most of these costs, except for annual homeowner’s insurance.

 Home ownership does come with a higher cost up front than renting, but it is more affordable over time because you won’t have any additional expenses each month; not only do renters pay for their homes every month, but their landlord also pays for these costs as well!